sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 solution, attach your patch, and give it a summary of the form ``[with patch, needs review] description of bug goes here``.

+The following are some other relevant issues:

+- Every bug fixed should result in a doctest.

+- Cooperative debugging via IRC is faster by at least an order of magnitude.
+If you haven't learned how to use IRC, please do so.
+  If you have problems using IRC because of firewalls, but you do have an account on sage.math, you can use irssi via ssh there.
+If you have a flaky connection, you can use it together with screen.

+- This is not an issue with defects, but there are many enhancements possible for Sage and too few developers to implement all the good ideas.
+But it is useful to keep ideas in a central place because in the Google groups they tend to get lost once they drop off the first page.

+- If you are a developer, be nice and try to solve a stale/old ticket every once in a while.

+- Some people regularly do triage.
+Triage in this context means that we look at new bugs and classify them according to our perceived priority.
+It is very likely that different people will see priorities of bugs very differently from us, so please let us know if you see a problem with specific tickets.

+- **Patches Preferred**: Patches are easier to review, edit and can be merged without affecting the history.
+So we greatly prefer patches over Mercurial bundles.
+If you do have a large number of patches, a bundle can still be better than patches.
+One alternative to bundles is to use Mercurial queues to flatten the history.
+That might or might not be desirable.

 Reviewing Patches
 =================